premAI-io/Premplexity/README.md

 ## Development

-Make sure you have docker running and no other services are running on the ports `5432` and `3000`.
+Make sure you have docker running and no other services are running on the ports `5432` and `3000` (or in the ports that you have set on `.env` file).
 Start the local infrastructure:

 ```bash
 npm run dev